On average, your neighbors pay $76 a month.See Your Rates

 Pennsylvania is the nation’s largest producer of mushrooms.
 It's the second-largest producer of apples.
 And is historically known for its steel production.
 The Keystone State has produced too many athletes and actors to count.
 And also a number of important politicians, including the 15th President, James Buchanan.
 Pennsylvania was the second state ever, founded to be a place of religious freedom.
 That said, The Quaker State’s variable climate leads to a number of homeowners insurance risks as well.

-Pennsylvania has insurance premiums that are lower than the national average.
+How much is home insurance in Pennsylvania?
+Pennsylvania has homeowners insurance premiums that are lower than the national average.
 The average cost of homeowners insurance in the state of Pennsylvania is $913.
 That's well below the national average of $1,173.
 Only 13 states have lower average homeowners insurance rates than Pennsylvania.

 |Pennsylvania Annual Average||$863||$893||$913|